Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 This is in contrast to a [dynammic programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach which could become more and more unwieldy as the number and types of constraints increase — a situation ripe for bugs.
-By formulating the problem in terms of a linear programming problem, the numerous contraints can be described in a more declarative fashion.
+By formulating the problem in terms of a linear programming problem, the numerous constraints can be described in a more declarative fashion.
 To obtain the optimal solution, all we have to do is properly formulate our constraints and variables, which should be much more straightforward compared to the dynamic programming method.

-Currenty, the Optimizer handles the cross-season capability of crops detailed above by solving (in the worst case) a subproblem for each unique combination of fertilizer, starting season, and ending season.
+Currently, the Optimizer handles the cross-season capability of crops detailed above by solving (in the worst case) a subproblem for each unique combination of fertilizer, starting season, and ending season.
 For example, a starting season of Spring and an ending season of Fall has 6 possible combinations: